platformio/platformio-docs/core/userguide/pkg/cmd_pack.rst

 * Certain files that are relevant to package installation and distribution are always included.
 For example, ``library.json``, ``README.md``, ``LICENSE``, etc.
-* If the :ref:`libjson_export` field is not declared in the manifest, the `next default filters <https://github.com/platformio/platformio-core/blob/develop/platformio/package/pack.py#L35>`__ will be applied
+* If the :ref:`manifest_library_json_export` field is not declared in the manifest, the `next default filters <https://github.com/platformio/platformio-core/blob/develop/platformio/package/pack.py#L35>`__ will be applied
-* If the :ref:`libjson_export` field is not declared in the manifest and there is a ``.gitignore`` file, then ignored files in that and all child directories will be excluded from the package.
+* If the :ref:`manifest_library_json_export` field is not declared in the manifest and there is a ``.gitignore`` file, then ignored files in that and all child directories will be excluded from the package.